City-of-Bloomington/myCity/README.md

 My City
 =======

-A PHP 5 web applications for displaying city related resources and information about a given address.
+A web applications for displaying city related resources and information about a given address.